Helmets Insider Motorcycle gear Our ratings Best Motorcycle Half Helmet

 And for two, it has no eye protection, so if you head for a ride on a rainy day, all the dirt, bugs, and wet will likely end up in your face and blur your view.
 Not only will this cause a lot of discomfort, but it will also most likely put you at the risk of running into an accident due to poor vision.

 Actually, according to the statistics, a half-helmet can protect only from 36.8% of serious head injuries, which is not even half of all situations that might happen on the road.
 Therefore, if you are not a seasoned rider with years of riding experience behind your back, I’d recommend you start your riding journey with a full-face helmet.
 On the other hand, even if you’ve spent years on a bike, you still need to exercise caution and wear additional protective gear to minimize the risk of facial traumas.
+In any case, try to choose a dot-approved half helmet, as this will definitely not be redundant.

 Why do motorcyclists choose half helmets?